 Making Tax Digital

 “At turpin barker armstrong, we are experts in market-leading accountancy and cloud-based digital solutions.
 As making tax digital accountants we are excited to move our clients towards a digital way of accounting and tax reporting going forward, this will streamline processes for our clients and help us at turpin barker armstrong to work in a more environmentally sustainable way.
 We are following the guidelines from HMRC closely and will offer training and implementation services to help clients feel confident in the digital ways of working”Dean Clark, Partner

 Making Tax Digital what is it all about:

-HMRC propose that by 2020 they will have moved to a fully digital tax system.
+HMRC proposed that by 2020 they will have moved to a fully digital tax system.
 With Making Tax Digital (MTD), HMRC aim to synchronise its internal systems and so create one online account for each taxpayer, for all their different taxes within HMRC.
 Via their 'digital account' taxpayers will be able to view all their payments, and offset overpayments in one tax against underpayments in others.
 This will have ramifications for all businesses and individuals in how they interact with the tax system, and the majority will need to use software or apps to keep business records and to update HMRC on a quarterly basis.

 By April 2019 all above VAT threshold businesses had to keep their records digitally for VAT purposes.
 Going forward it is likely smaller businesses will also be required to keep digital records.

 MTD changes the way HMRC need information from tax payers and means you may need to move from your existing desktop or manual record keeping onto an online accounting package such as Quickbooks.
-As we are making tax digital accountants we can help get you started.
+As we are making tax digital accountants and we can help get you started.

 In summary, Making Tax Digital will mean: